 Next Friday is Take Your Dog to Work Day — and a perfect opportunity to show Fido what you do all day when you leave him at home.

 But the difference between a fun Friday versus a miserable one is a little thought and preparation.
-Here are five questions you should ask yourself before bringing your dog to work:

 - How dog-friendly is your working area?
 Tucking a lap dog into a desk drawer with a pillow is one thing, working around a Bernese mountain dog is something else.
 Can Fido get into poisonous plants (like dracaenas, dumb canes or dieffenbachias) or toxic office supplies (like correction fluid and permanent markers)?
 Will she chew on electrical cords?

 - Is your “go bag” packed?
 Taking your dog to work is a like taking a mini-trip.
 You need to be prepared.
 Having a neat bag with a water bowl, poop bags, clean-up supplies for accidents and treats will help make this visit a pleasure for all.
 Treats are real ice breakers for a dog meeting new people.
 Having healthy treats helps to keep well-meaning but poorly informed people from feeding your dog candy, cookies, chips or lunchtime burritos that might upset your dog’s stomach.
 You may want to bring a folding crate or a baby gate to keep your dog from wandering while you work.

 The back story

 Take Your Dog to Work Day was launched in 1999 by Pet Sitters International to show what great companions dogs make and promote dog adoptions.
 It’s held every year on the Friday after Father’s Day.
 It’s not known how many businesses actually participate because they aren’t required to register.